Quick Links

 Bradford has a rich and fascinating wealth of heritage from Roman remains to Victorian grandeur.
 With a long industrial heritage, Bradford is proud to have once been the wool capital of the world.
 Pioneers such as The Bronte family, Sir Titus Salt, JB Priestly, Margaret McMillian (campaigner for free school meals), and Samuel Cunliffe Lister (industrial inventor) were born a short distance from our school.
 We are fortunate to have links to areas of specific importance and can access these to enhance the children’s learning and inspire them to want to know more.
 This develops children’s questioning skills as well as their depth of knowledge.
 Each class have a local history topic and links are made between other periods of history and our local area for example the evidence of the Roman impact our area.

 Our History curriculum is taught explicitly in Key Stage 1 and Key stage 2 and history objectives are met in Early Years through an experiential, cross-curricular, immersive approach to ‘Understanding the World’.
 In addition, where appropriate, meaningful cross curricular links are made with other subjects to strengthen connections and understanding for pupils while exploring historical contexts.
-By the end of year 6, children will have a chronological understanding of British History from the Stone Age to the present day.
+By the end of year 6, children will have an understanding of British History from the Stone Age to the present day.
 They will be able to draw comparisons and make connections between different time periods and their own lives.
 Interlinked with this are studies of world history, such as the ancient civilisations of Greece and the Egyptians.

 Educational visits are carefully selected to develop the children’s real life historical experiences to meet all the curricular skills.
 On return to school children are inspired to reflect on their first hand experiences to motivate, stimulate and encourage more in depth pieces of work.
 Children have the opportunity to share their work and celebrate their achievements, making them proud historians.
 Our history curriculum is regularly reviewed and improved to ensure that every child’s full potential is met.